 We naturally start to feel stress when we think we do not have enough resources to fulfil what is expected of us.
 We feel overwhelmed and under pressure and this releases stress hormones including cortisol and adrenaline.

-If you’re unsure about what your triggers are, start keeping a journal of when you are feeling overwhelmed and what you think and feel at those times.
+If you’re unsure about your triggers, start keeping a journal of when you are feeling overwhelmed and what you think and feel at those times.
 This should help you to identify what is causing your reaction.

 If you are consistently struggling at work and you feel your workload is unmanageable, it’s important to have an honest conversation with your manager.
 Set up a meeting with them and prepare what you want to say beforehand.
 You’ll want to explain what you are struggling with, lay out the tasks you are juggling and suggest some ways you think things could be improved.

 Try to stay as calm and professional as possible during your meeting.
-It’s ok to ask for help and to focus on how you don’t want the quality of your work to be affected.
-Your manager may simply be unaware of just how much you have on.
+It’s okay to ask for help and to focus on how you don’t want the quality of your work to be affected.
+Your manager may be unaware of just how much you have on.

 Many of us end up in stressful situations at work because we don’t know how to say no. It’s difficult to turn colleagues away when they ask for help.
 It’s difficult to tell your manager that you can’t take on this new project.
 However, always saying yes could hurt your work quality and mental well-being later.